Skip to main content

 img

 Dogpile search results parser.
-With the SE::Dogpile parser, you can get large databases of links ready for further use.
-You can use queries in the same format as you enter them in the Dogpile search box, including search operators (url, language, site, etc.).
+Thanks to the SE::Dogpile parser, you will be able to obtain large databases of links ready for further use.
+You can use queries in the same form as you enter them in the Dogpile search bar, including search operators (url, language, site, etc.).

-The A-Parser functionality allows you to save the parsing settings of the Dogpile parser for further use (presets), set up a parsing schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+The A-Parser functionality allows you to save Dogpile parser settings for future use (presets), set a parsing schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Saving results is possible in the format and structure that you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

-• Parses the maximum number of results returned by Dogpile - 50 pages of 10 items in the results
+• Parses the maximum number of results provided by Dogpile - 50 pages of 10 items in the search results

 • Total number of results - 500